debut-js/Strategies/ReadMe.md

 For Alpaca : `--atoken=...` `--asecret=...`

-Further, for operation and monitoring, you can use the command set `pm2``
+Further, for operation and monitoring, you can use `pm2` command:

-pm2 list` - a list of active processes
+`pm2 list` - a list of active processes

 `pm2 delete $ pid` - stop a process

 `pm2 log` - to view the logs of running processes

-and other commands, which can be found in the documentation of the process manager
+and other commands, which can be found in the documentation of the process manager.